adben/testingNG/scripts/md/slides.md

 build_lists: true

 - New web development Architecture demands a better back-end and front-end integration
-- Future of yeoman looks promising!
+- Other Conclusions? you gotta be kidding me!
-- More generators in yeoman.
+- JS-Java live in perpetual work in progress

 ---